internetstandards/toolbox-wiki/DANE-for-SMTP-how-to.md

 Since both certificates for the primary and secondary come from the same Certificate Authority, they both have the same root certificate.
 So we don't have to repeat this with a different bundle file.

 Now that we have the SHA-256 hash, we can construct the DANE roll-over DNS records.
 We make the following configuration choices:
-* Usage field is "**2**"; we generated a DANE hash of the root certificate which is in the chain the chain of trust of the actual leaf certificate (DANE-TA: Trust Anchor Assertion).
+* Usage field is "**2**"; we generated a DANE hash of the root certificate which is in the chain of trust of the actual leaf certificate (DANE-TA: Trust Anchor Assertion).
 * Selector field is "**1**"; because we use the root certificate's public key to generate a DANE hash.
 * Matching-type field is "**1**"; because we use SHA-256.